tbreeze-zengenti/react-starter/README.md

 ### Storybook + Blocks

+To deploy Storybook to a Block follow these steps:

-1. Goto `.gitlab-ci.yml` and uncomment relevant storybook build steps.
+1. Goto `.gitlab-ci.yml` and uncomment relevant storybook build steps
-    1. Be sure to update variables where applicable.
+   1. Be sure to update variables where applicable
-2. Commit & Push to GitLab repo so that Storybook is built and then pushed to Contensis.
+2. Commit & Push to your GitLab repo so that Storybook is built and then pushed to Contensis
-3. Create a Siteview Node, typically this will be `/storybook`
+3. Create a Siteview node, typically this will be `/storybook``
-4. Assign Renderer to new Siteview Node, aka the block that should just have been built and pushed to Contensis.
+4. Assign Renderer to new Site View node, aka the block that should just have been built and pushed to Contensis

-## 👌 Entry Picker Addon

-The [Contensis Entry Picker Addon](https://github.com/contensis/contensis-entry-picker-storybook-addon) is installed for Storybook.
-The `Tag` component is provided as working example.

 ## 🦘 SkipToMainContent

 Provided is a basic `skipToMainContent` for accessibility purposes.
 It's loaded into `App.tsx` & has a customisable `path` prop.

-By default, this will skip to the `#main` tag defined in `layouts/main.layout.tsx`
+By default, this will skip to the `#main` tag defined in `templates/main.template.tsx`

 ## ⭐ Favicons

 Favicons are stored in `public/icon` & exported to `dist/static/icon` upon build.
 For every project you should update the favicons & associated `manifest.json` file.
-You can make a copy of this [Figma file](https://www.figma.com/file/ZsDUIx4DjTOdoZdOtwxJAL/Favicon-Generator?node-id=0%3A1) to generate the appropriate favicons & simply export them to the `public/icon` directory.
+You can make a copy of this [Figma file](https://www.figma.com/community/file/1309311685447830983/zengenti-favicon-generator) to generate the appropriate favicons & simply export them to the `public/icon` directory.
 The imports in the `mainifest.json` file will still need to be updated manually.

-To accompany the favicons we set a [`theme-color`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name/theme-color) based upon the user's light/dark mode preference.
-This must be updated in: `public/index.html`, `public/index.ejs`, `public/index_static.ejs`.

 ## 🚀 Git Commits